Cable Wrist Curl

 Instructions

-• Set low cable with bar or handle.
+• Set the cable low and attach a bar or handle.

-• Stand or sit with forearms supported if possible.
+• Stand or sit with the forearms supported if possible.

 • Take an underhand grip.